tomdixonn/Homework_16/README.md

 ![alt text](https://github.com/tomdixonn/Homework_16/blob/main/enum.JPG)
 - Once you have identified this vulnerability, answer the following questions for your client:
-  1. What is the vulnerability: _**I could not find any vulnerabilty based on an exploit but I did find that some samba shares have**_ `Anonymous access: READ/WRITE`
+  1. What is the vulnerability: _**I could not find any vulnerabilty based on an exploit but I did find that some samba shares have**_ `Anonymous access: READ/WRITE`.

   2. Why is it dangerous: _**This is dangerous because it allows attackers to potentially access sensitive information.
-Also files could be edited/added to contain malicious content**_
+Also files could be edited/added to contain malicious conten.t**_

-  3. What mitigation strategies can you recommendations for the client to protect their server: _**All shares should be secured with stricter access controls such as making them only available to users with a username and password**_
+  3. What mitigation strategies can you recommendations for the client to protect their server: _**All shares should be secured with stricter access controls such as making them only available to users with a username and password.**_

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.